If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 Safety Notes You Should Never Ignore

-- Never cut or engrave PVC – it releases chlorine gas.
+- Never cut or engrave PVC – it can release dangerous chlorine gas.
 See: Do NOT Laser Cut PVC: How to Identify It & Safer Alternatives .

 Recommended Next Reads